oracle/optic/README.md

 If pip is not installed correctly, it can be installed using the official instructions https://pip.pypa.io/en/stable/installation/

-### Configuration File Setup
+### Cluster Configuration File Setup
-* A properly formatted configuration file is necessary to use the OPTIC toolset.
+* A properly formatted cluster configuration file is necessary to use the OPTIC toolset.
-* The default path for this configuration file is ```~/.optic/optic-config.json```
+* The default path for this configuration file is ```~/.optic/cluster-config.json```
-* A custom configuration file path can be specified using the Command Line Interface (detailed later in this README)
+* A custom configuration file path can be specified in the settings file or using the Command Line Interface (detailed later in this README)
 * #### The Configuration File allows users to easily store networking and authentication information for communicating with their OpenSearch Clusters.
 * #### It also allows users to collect clusters into custom groups that can simplify cluster information gathering and administration
 * #### A sample configuration file is provided below: